sandeepsoni/mobility-books/README.md

-# mobility-books
+# Mobility of charactes in fiction

-Mobility of characters in fiction
+This project aims to detect and reason about the mobility of characters in fiction.